Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 | Soloist | The tabla can play complex rhythmic compositions |

-| Accompaniement | For melodic instruments (sitar, sarod, bansuri…) |
+| Accompaniment | For melodic instruments (sitar, sarod, bansuri…) |

 | Vocal accompaniment | Classical music, bhajans, ghazals |

-| Dance | Accompaniment for kathak (Indian classical dance) |
+| Dance | Accompaniment of the kathak (classical Indian dance) |

 | Improvisation | Very present – the tabla follows a rhythmic cycle (tala) |